VegaL101/SQL-Queries-Lab/README.md

 Step 3:
-Retrieve login attempts outside of Mexico
+Retrieve login attempts outside of Mexico.

 Login attempts outside of Mexico also need to be looked up due to suspicious activity.